28left/descriptive_set_theory/_build/site/public/ZFC-58fddaded7e0dfe993ddf6035941c269.md

      x\;\text{is a cardinal} \qquad & \text{Cantor, around 1899, published 1932}\\
      x \; \text{is an ordinal} \qquad &   \text{antinomy of Burali-Forti}
 \end{align*}
+These antinomies are, however, not as direct as Russell's and require some further development of the theory in order to derive a contradiction.

 Regarding the existence of sets, we have to distinguish between
 - **classes**, which we will denote by capital letters $A,B,\dots$ (for some specific, important classes we will also use boldface) and